Saajan Ka Ghar

 Saajan Ka Ghar is a 1994 Indian Bollywood film directed by Surendra Kumar Bohra.
 It stars Juhi Chawla and Rishi Kapoor in pivotal roles.
 The whole film revolves around Juhi's character.
 Juhi has once again proved her acting talent in the film.
 The song Sawan Aaye Badal Chaaye and Babul De Do Duaa were the most popular songs of the movie.
-The movie is a remake of 1988 Rajasthani movie Bai Chali Sasariye.
+The movie is a remake of 1983 Gujarati movie Mahiyar Ni Chundadi.
 The film was declared a semi-hit at the box office.